gamadv/myblogger/README.md

 # :notebook: About

-Template Writed on Vite JS with Typescript
+Template created by Moacir Gama, Writed on Vite JS with Typescript.

+On this project, we have an website to list a Blog post list and their comments.

 # :hammer: Technologies